aqaPayam/NakhBot/docs/domain/01-glossary.md

 External storage for uploaded photos.

+Cloudflare R2 is the object storage provider for MVP.

+The storage integration should use an S3-compatible abstraction so the provider can be replaced later without changing the domain model.

-The app server should not be the permanent image store.
+The app server must not be the permanent image store.

 ### CDN URL